-Figures \ref{Mco_Mvir} shows scatter plots of the virial mass $M_\mathrm{vir}$ vs. half of the luminous mass $M_\mathrm{CO}/2$ for each GMC Type.
-PYCPROPS uses tow dimensional Gaussian cloud model and estimates radius and velocity dispersion.
-It means $M_\mathrm{vir}$ estimated within FWHM is compared with half $M_\mathrm{CO}$.
-We recognize a trend that $M_\mathrm{vir}$ decreases with Type for given $M_\mathrm{CO}$.
+Figures \ref{Mco_Mvir} shows the scatter plots of the virial mass $M_\mathrm{vir}$ vs. half of the luminous mass $M_\mathrm{CO}/2$ for each GMC Type. \texttt{PYCPROPS} uses a tow-dimensional Gaussian cloud model and estimates radius and velocity dispersion.
+This means $M_\mathrm{vir}$ estimated within the FWHM is compared with half $M_\mathrm{CO}$, and we recognize that $M_\mathrm{vir}$ decreases with Type for a given $M_\mathrm{CO}$.
 The trend is most significant for Type III at higher $M_\mathrm{CO}$ or larger $M_\mathrm{vir}$ (Figure \ref{Mco_Mvir}(c)), as is consistent with $M_\mathrm{vir}$ smallest at large $M_\mathrm{CO}/2$ above $10^5~M_\odot$.
-Figure \ref{alpha_vir} shows histograms of GMCs as a function of the virial ratio $\alpha_\mathrm{vir} = M_\mathrm{vir}/M_\mathrm{CO}$, which shows that the fraction of the GMCs with lower $\alpha_\mathrm{vir}$ increases from Type I to Type III.
+Figure \ref{alpha_vir} shows the histograms of GMCs as functions of the virial ratio $\alpha_\mathrm{vir} = 2 M_\mathrm{vir}/M_\mathrm{CO}$, which indicates that the fraction of the GMCs with lower $\alpha_\mathrm{vir}$ increases from Type I to Type III.
 Figures \ref{Mco_Mvir} and \ref{alpha_vir} indicate that the gravitational relaxation increases from Type I to Type III.
-Type III GMCs are therefore in the most gravitationally relaxed state with the smallest virial ratio peaked at $\alpha_\mathrm{vir} \sim 1$ as compared with Type I and Type II.
+Therefore, Type III GMCs are in the most gravitationally relaxed state with the smallest virial ratio peaked at $\alpha_\mathrm{vir} \sim 1$, compared with Type I and Type II.

-Tables \ref{GMC_prop_table} and \ref{association_table} list the GMC properties and star formation signatures associated with GMCs along with the number of the relevant objects, \htwo\ regions and 1-4 Myr clusters, which show significant association with GMCs.
-The physical and star formation properties of each GMC Type are summarized as follows;

-\begin{description} \item[Type I:] $M_\mathrm{CO}$ and radius of GMCs are relatively small and the virial ratio is large.
-No \htwo\ region or cluster is associated, indicating no high-mass star formation. \item[Type II:] $M_\mathrm{CO}$, radius, and the virial ratio of GMCs are intermediate.
-High-mass star formation is taking place and \LHa\ is small at around $10^{37}\ \ergs$ by the Type definition and 1-4 Myr clusters with low mass ($\sim 10^3~M_\odot$) are associated with $\sim 20\%$ of them. \item[Type III:] $M_\mathrm{CO}$ and radius of GMCs are large and the virial ratio is small. \LHa\ is large at around $10^{38}\ \ergs$ and 1-4 Myr clusters with high mass ($\sim 10^4~M_\odot$) are associated with $\sim 50\%$ of them. \end{description}